YingruWuGit/HiCKey/README.md

 # Examples:

-We have two sample HiC datasets in the folder "examples".
+There are three sample HiC datasets in the folder "examples".

-The folder "examples" contains three files:

-"BrownianP.txt" is the simulated distribution of our test statistic, which is essential for every analysis.

 "nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab http://chromosome.sdsc.edu/mouse/hi-c/download.html

-"nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their row and column indices(0 based).
+"nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their row and column indices (0 based).

-Our software can read both the matrix and list form data files.

 # Normalization:

 HiCKey requres normalized Hi-C matrices, that the effect of power law decay removed.
 Usually the observed over expected precedure is preferred, as many Hi-C data are released in this form.
 Otherwise we suggest a simple normalization method.
 Let Y = y_{ij} be raw reads, apply x_{ij} = y_{ij}/(|i-j|^a) to do the transform. the parameter a should be estimated from data close to main diagonal where most of the power law effect pronounced.

 # Usage:

+"BrownianP.txt" is the simulated distribution of our test statistic, which is essential for every analysis.

 To run the program, you need 5 arguments as follows.